ali-husnain/nestjs_inventory_managment/README.md

 ## Description

-This is very simple inventory mangement with categories relation app.
+This is very simple app of inventory mangement with categories relation.
 App also have user authentication and role base authorization.

 I have also attached the postman colleciton with my working url of heroku app, If you want to run this on local please change the url with that `http://localhost:4000`.